Want more info?

 - Ashland University Admissions Requirements as indicated in the Academic Catalog

-- Must be able to pay tuition or be Pell-eligible and not enrolled in any other Pell-funded programs.
+- Must not be enrolled in any other Pell-funded program

 - Must have enough time remaining on sentence (minimum 6-12 months) to complete first term